filipsobol/sonda/docs/frameworks/angular-cli.md

 #### Additional configuration options

-In addition to the options listed on the configuration page, the Angular CLI integration has additional options.
+In addition to the options listed on the configuration page, the Angular CLI integration accepts two additional options.

 ##### `config`